aws-samples/protecting-workloads-workshop/docs/builder-session/cleanup.md

 5. Go to the Amazon Inspector console.

 6. Click on the **Assessment runs** menu item and delete the runs you created.
-You will be prompted for approval to delete the findings associdated with the runs.
+You will be prompted for approval to delete the findings associated with the runs.

 7. Click on the **Assessment templates** menu item and delete the template you created.